t-kandasami/tp/docs/UserGuide.md

 - The filtered list retains the original indices from the full course list so the printed numbers correspond to each course's index in the complete list (useful when editing/deleting by index).
 - If no matches are found, a clear empty-filter message is shown (e.g. `No sessions found on 23 Oct 2025`).
+- Future dates are not allowed for date filters; a date strictly after today's date will be rejected and the app will display an informative error indicating the date is in the future.

 ### Filter by course name and date